aabriism/aabriism.github.io/philosophy/meaning.md

 It is that simple.
 You matter and your life has meaning.

 Once you start to feel that, once you start to believe it, you may back-slide, you may question "but *why* do I matter"?

-Now take it to the next level.
+If that happens, take it to the next level.
 If you can start to believe this about you, then use your empathy.
 Use Abriism's core values - value people's emotional and rational sides.
 Look at others and realize "they matter".
 Take it one step further - realize that they should be thinking about you that *you matter*.

 This is where we find meaning:  in each other; in realizing that each other matters; in realizing that you matter.